Forgot password

 PCS (Asia-Pacific)

-The PCS teams won’t just be playing for a Worlds spot this August.
-The top team will secure their slot in the new APAC split starting 2025, and with many teams looking beyond Worlds in regards to their League futures, all eyes will be on the PCS playoffs.
+The PCS won’t just be playing for Worlds spots this August.
+The top team will secure their slot in the new APAC split starting 2025, and with many teams looking beyond Worlds to their League futures, all eyes will be on the PCS playoffs.

 VCS (Vietnam)

-Similarly to the PCS, Vietnam is folding into the new APAC system.
-The region is still bouncing back from the major match-fixing scandal last split, but the top two spots here will still secure Play-In spots at Worlds, plus the champions will lock in their spot in the APAC 2025 league.
+Vietnam is also folding into the new APAC system.
+The region is still bouncing back from the major match-fixing scandal last split, but the top two here still secure Play-In spots at Worlds, plus the champions will lock in their spot in the APAC 2025 league.
+GAM took down Vikings in the final, with both guaranteed to make it to the Worlds Play-Ins.

 LLA (Latin America)

-The LLA as we know it comes to a close in 2024 with the South American regions folded into North America’s LCS via the new conference.
-Movistar R7 will be looking to go back-to-back and are favorites after a 14-6 record in the regular season.
+The LLA as we know it comes to a close in 2024 with South America folded into North America’s LCS via the new conference.
+Favorites Movistar R7 went back-to-back after a solid regular split to take out the LLA, booking a return to the Worlds stage.

 CBLOL (Brazil)

-The same goes for the CBLOL, who will also join the LLA in the new American conference system in 2025.
-Vivo Keyd Stars led the way in the regular split, while MSI reps LOUD sit in fourth heading into the playoffs.
+The same goes for the CBLOL, who will also join the LLA in the all-new American League conference system in 2025.
+Vivo Keyd Stars led the way in the regular split, but it was paiN Gaming who walked away champions of the CBLOL on Sept.
+7.

 Dot Esports is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.
 Learn more about our Affiliate Policy